SpatialDigger/pcpro/README.md

 ## 0.4.0
 Status: user testing
 **NEW FEATURES**
++ None

  **BUG FIXES**
+ + None

  **IMPROVEMENTS**
 + Distributed as a MSI installer
-+ Speed enhancements by restructung the underlying class DataFames
++ Speed enhancements by restructuring the underlying class DataFames
 + Updated to 2024 release

 ## 0.3.1